IIT-LAND/reval_clustering/datasets/README.md

-This folder includes 18 datasets for classification from the UCI Machine Learning repository (see http://archive.ics.uci.edu/ml/index.php).
-Each dataset has been imported and cleaned and stored in a dictionary with keys: _data_ (data matrices samples X features), _target_ (array with integer labels for different classes), and _description_ with a short description of the data.
+This folder includes a function to load 18 datasets for classification from the UCI Machine Learning repository (see http://archive.ics.uci.edu/ml/index.php).
+Each dataset is returned cleaned and stored in a dictionary with keys: _data_ (data matrices samples X features), _target_ (array with integer labels for different classes), and _description_ with a short description of the data.
 Further information on each dataset can be found online.